 - Edit the /etc/llttab file This approach requires you to stop LLT.
-The aggregated interface configuration is persistent across reboots. - Run the lltconfig command This approach late you configure aggregated interface

-This approach lets you configure aggregated interfaces on the fly.
+The aggregated interface configuration is persistent across reboots. - Run the lltconfig command This approach lets you configure aggregated interfaces on the fly.
 However, the changes are not persistent across reboots.